One of the first things we learn when we study a foreign language is the alphabet – perfect, we can spell but can you

-You might have heard that, in Spanish, we pronounce the words as we spell them.
+You probably heard that, in Spanish, we pronounce the words as we spell them.

 Some people may disagree and will say «Spanish is a phonetic language» -and they’re quite right.
 Nonetheless, less than half of the letters of the Spanish alphabet are always pronounced the way they’re written.